nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

 .. note::

-   The 1PPS feature must not be used when LTE is active.
+   The 1PPS feature must not be used when LTE is enabled.

 Resolving the UTC time of 1PPS pulse occurrence
 ===============================================